Ngaio, New Zealand: 1870–1890: Toll gate dispute

 The Kaiwara Road (also known as the Ngaio Gorge Road and Kaiwharawhara Road) was built in 1850 to allow for bullock trains to transport wool and wood.
-In the mid 1870s, the Hutt City Council constructed a toll gate at the harbor end of road, which was the only road in or out of the area.
+In the mid 1870s, the Hutt City Council constructed a toll gate at the harbour end of road, which was the only road in or out of the area.
 Funds collected from the gate – one shilling for vehicles and half for saddled horses, were supposed to be used to repair the road, however residents believed the toll was being used to pay for roads further north, such as the Rimutaka road, due to the poor condition of Kaiwarra road.

 The toll dispute started when a group of firemen were forced to pay the toll when returning from a fire.
 A petition was signed by 150 people, and a number of people ended up in court after refusing to pay the toll.
 The toll gate was destroyed twice by angry mobs until 1890 when the residents broke away from the Hutt City Council to form Onslow Borough Council, made up of Kaiwarra, Khandallah, Wadestown and Ngaio.